cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

 # Basic Setup

 The example below is basic CI setup and job using {% url "GitLab CI/CD" https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/ %} to run Cypress tests within the Electron browser.
-This GitHub Action configuration is placed within `.gitlab-ci.yml`.
+This GitLab CI configuration is placed within `.gitlab-ci.yml`.

 ```yaml
 stages: